-Greece: PPC increased gas-fired plants to offset expensive imports25.
-September 2020. / SEE Energy News
+Greece: PPC increased gas-fired plants to offset expensive imports, SEE Energy News

 Greek Public Power Corporation (PPC) utilized its natural-gas fired power plant to their full capacity, thus offsetting expensive imports, due to particularly high electricity prices on the exchanges of neighboring countries in recent days.